Joey Yung

-Joey Yung Tso-Yi (容祖兒, Róng Zǔ'ér; born 16 June 1980) is a Hong Kong singer signed to Emperor Entertainment Group.
-Since her debut in 1996, Yung has won numerous awards, including the JSG Most Popular Female Singer and Ultimate Best Female Singer – Gold awards a record-breaking nine times.
-She was ranked 63rd on the 2014 Forbes China Celebrity 100, making her the most influential Hong Kong–based female singer that year.
-In 2014, she reportedly earned HK$80 million (US$10.3 million).
+Joey Yung Tso-Yi (容祖兒, Róng Zǔ'ér; born 16 June 1980) is a Hong Kong singer and actress signed to Emperor Entertainment Group.
+Since her debut in 1996, Yung has received multiple awards at Hong Kong's major annual music ceremonies.
+She was ranked 63rd on the 2014 Forbes China Celebrity 100.

 Early life

-Yung was born on 16 June 1980 at Yan Chai Hospital in Tsuen Wan elder to one brother.
-She has ancestral roots from Xinhui, Guangdong.
-She attended Ma On Shan Lutheran Primary School, where she was classmates with Wong Cho-lam in her sixth grade.
+Yung was born on 16 June 1980 at Yan Chai Hospital in Tsuen Wan.
+She has a younger brother.
+She has ancestral roots in Xinhui, Guangdong.
+She attended Ma On Shan Lutheran Primary School, where she was classmates with actor Wong Cho-lam in the sixth grade.

-At the age of fifteen, Yung competed in the Big Echo Karaoke Singing Contest and was subsequently signed by Go East Entertainment Co., Ltd. As an artist under Go East, she recorded the song "The First Time I Want to be Drunk" as a theme song for a film but did not gain much recognition and was dropped by the label not long after.
-She continued to attend school while working as a clerk and helping her mother manage a fashion boutique.
-Later, an ex-colleague from Go East introduced her to Pony Canyon.
-However, not long after she joined the company, Pony Canyon shut down its Hong Kong branch.
+At the age of 15, Yung competed in the Big Echo Karaoke Singing Contest and was subsequently signed by Go East Entertainment Co., Ltd. As an artist under Go East, she recorded the song "The First Time I Want to Be Drunk", but the release was commercially unsuccessful, and her contract was not renewed.

 Career

 1998–1999: Debut

-In 1998, Yung signed with the Hong Kong record label Fitto Entertainment.
-In 1999, she was sent abroad for training and began to receive singing lessons from Teresa Carpio and Roman Tam, whom she accompanied on concert tours to gain experience as a performer.
-By that point, she had graduated from the Hong Kong Institute of Vocational Education with a diploma in tourism.
+In 1998, Yung signed with the Hong Kong record label Fitto Entertainment (later acquired by Emperor Entertainment Group).
+In 1999, she was sent abroad for training and received singing lessons from Teresa Carpio and Roman Tam, whom she accompanied on concert tours to gain experience as a performer.
+By then, she had graduated from the Hong Kong Institute of Vocational Education with a diploma in tourism.
+She also made her first film appearance in The Accident (1999).

-On 30 September 1999, she released her debut EP, EP 1 Joey.
-It sold 130,000 copies in Hong Kong and remained on the IFPI Album Charts for 2.3 weeks.
+On 29 September 1999, she released her debut EP, EP 1 Joey.
+It sold approximately 130,000 copies in Hong Kong and remained on the IFPI Album Charts for 23 weeks, setting a record for the longest chart-topping stay by a debut artist in Hong Kong.